bodrovis/lokalise_rails/README.md

 ## Running tests

 1. Copypaste `.env.example` file as `.env`.
 Put your Lokalise API token and project ID inside.
 The `.env` file is excluded from version control so your data is safe.
-All in all, we use pre-recorded VCR cassettes, so the actual API requests won’t be sent.
+All in all, we use stubbed requests, so the actual API requests won't be sent.
 However, providing at least some values is required.
 2. Run `rspec .`.
 Observe test results and code coverage.

 ## License